spudmashmedia/grafana-influxdb-container/README.md

 # grafana-influxdb-container
 Docker-compose script to launch docker grafana + influxdb instances

-use this setup to collect instrumentation from JMeter Backend Listener (Graphite)
+use this setup to collect instrumentation from JMeter Backend Listener

 ## Requirements
 Please install